4dsystems/ViSi-Genie-Arduino-Library-DEV/README.md

     unsigned long uptime = genie.GetUptime();

 ### GetForm()
-Returns whether or not the display is detected
+Returns the current Form the display is on.
+Can be used with a switch statement for applying a different action for any given Form.

     switch (genie.GetForm()) {
         case 0: